Installing on Windows

 To develop applications using GStreamer for Windows we recommend using Windows 7 or later.
 Windows Vista may also work but it is not supported.

-GStreamer binaries includes C headers (
+GStreamer package includes C headers (

 .h) and library files (